timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 and reduce your disk storage needs as your data grows.

-This section contains four examples of how you can set up automation policies on your tick data hypertable, and your candlestick continuous aggregates.
+This section contains four examples of how you can set up automation policies on your tick data hypertable and your candlestick continuous aggregates.
 This can help you save on disk storage and improve the performance of long-range analytical queries by
 automatically:
 * [Deleting older tick data](#automatically-delete-older-tick-data)